apcamargo/taxopy/README.md

     Myxococcota_A
     Myxococcota

-You can control the minimum similarity between the input name and the matches in the database by setting the `score_cutoff` parameter (default is 0.9).
+You can adjust the minimum similarity threshold between the query string(s) and the matches in the database using the `score_cutoff` parameter, which determines how closely a name must match a query string to be considered a valid result.
+The default value is `0.9`, but you can lower this threshold to find matches that are less similar to the queries.

 ```python
 for t in taxopy.taxid_from_name(